Logotherapy: Depression

 Viktor Frankl believed depression occurred at the psychological, physiological, and spiritual levels.
 At the psychological level, he believed that feelings of inadequacy stem from undertaking tasks beyond our abilities.
-At the physiological level, he recognized a “vital low”, which he defined as a “diminishment of physical energy”.
+At the physiological level, he recognized a "vital low", which he defined as a "diminishment of physical energy".
 Finally, Frankl believed that at the spiritual level, the depressed individual faces tension between who they actually are in relation to what they should be.
 Frankl refers to this as the gaping abyss.
-Finally Frankl suggests that if goals seem unreachable, an individual loses a sense of future and thus meaning resulting in depression.
-Thus logotherapy aims “to change the patient's attitude toward their disease as well as toward their life as a task”.
+Finally Frankl suggests that if goals seem unreachable, an individual loses a sense of future and thus meaning, resulting in depression.
+Thus logotherapy aims "to change the patient's attitude toward their disease as well as toward their life as a task".

+In order to overcome depressed feelings and thoughts, Frankl challenges individuals who suffer from depression to find meaning in their suffering.
+Frankl frequently cites Nietzsche's words, "If we have our own why in life, we shall get along with almost any how".
+Suffering and all the negative emotions that come with it are a normal part of the human experience and should even be expected.
+Edith Weisskopf-Joelson, a psychologist and follower of logotherapy, argues that "our current mental-hygiene philosophy stresses the idea that people ought to be happy, that unhappiness is a symptom of maladjustment.
+Such a value system might be responsible for the fact that the burden of unavoidable unhappiness is increased by unhappiness about being unhappy".

-Obsessive-compulsive disorder
+Obsessive–compulsive disorder

-Frankl believed that those with obsessive-compulsive disorder lack the sense of completion that most other individuals possess.
-Instead of fighting the tendencies to repeat thoughts or actions, or focusing on changing the individual symptoms of the disease, the therapist should focus on “transform[ing] the neurotic's attitude toward their neurosis”.
-Therefore, it is important to recognize that the patient is “not responsible for his obsessional ideas”, but that “he is certainly responsible for his attitude toward these ideas”.
+Frankl believed that those with obsessive–compulsive disorder lack the sense of completion that most other individuals possess.
+Instead of fighting the tendencies to repeat thoughts or actions, or focusing on changing the individual symptoms of the disease, the therapist should focus on "transform[ing] the neurotic's attitude toward their neurosis".
+Therefore, it is important to recognize that the patient is "not responsible for his obsessional ideas", but that "he is certainly responsible for his attitude toward these ideas".
 Frankl suggested that it is important for the patient to recognize their inclinations toward perfection as fate, and therefore, must learn to accept some degrees of uncertainty.
 Ultimately, following the premise of logotherapy, the patient must eventually ignore their obsessional thoughts and find meaning in their life despite such thoughts.